-- Present an annual report to the Executive Team and the Board on safeguarding activity. - Provide quarterly data to the board as part of key performance. - Ensure that there is a review, and if necessary, a revision, of the safeguarding policy and procedures on an annual basis or sooner if there is a change in legislation, guidance or an incident that warrants it. - Provide support to the Operational Safeguarding Leads. - Have a strategic overview of safeguarding. - Chair the Safeguarding Committee. - Co-operate with stakeholders in relation to Safeguarding Adult Reviews and/or learning activities. - Undertake relevant safeguarding training every two years.
+- Present an annual report to the Executive Team and the Board on safeguarding activity. - Provide quarterly data to the board as part of the key performance scorecard. - Ensure that there is a review, and if necessary, a revision, of the safeguarding policy and procedures on an annual basis or sooner if there is a change in legislation, guidance or an incident that warrants it. - Provide support to the Operational Safeguarding Leads. - Have a strategic overview of safeguarding. - Chair the Safeguarding Committee. - Co-operate with stakeholders in relation to Serious Case Reviews and/or learning activities. - Undertake relevant safeguarding training every two years.